 - Multimedia – using computers and online tools to communicate, collaborate and create.
 We learn to combine, text, audio, video and animation creatively and effectively to enhance and communicate our learning.

 - Programming – developing our computational thinking to program a range of real and on-screen robots.
 We use LOGO turtle programs, j2code and Scratch.

 - Online – making the best use of the Internet and online tools.
 We learn how to search for information more efficiently.
-We use Google Apps for Education and j2e.com – both safe environments to explore, create, collaborate and contribute, for example by using j2e to blog and comment on our school website.
+We use Google Apps for Education and j2e.com – both safe environments to explore, create, collaborate and contribute.

 - Data – how to collect and analyse data in a variety of forms.
-We learn how to use mindmapping tools, branching databases, how to create graphs and how to create online surveys.
+We learn how to use mindmapping tools, branching databases, how to create graphs and online surveys.
 We also learn about how networks work – how information travels from computer to computer around the world.

 - (e)Safety and (e)Behaviour – are aspects of safety and behaviour that we need to consider in this digital age.
 These are taught in PSHE as well as in computing.
 We learn how to keep ourselves and others safe and be good digital citizens.
 We believe it is everyone’s responsibility at school and home to teach children how to be safe and behave well (whether or not they are using technology).